25 Thanksgiving Games For Bored Kids & Active Adults

 Based on the numbers rolled, each family member must give an answer to whatever prompt is associated with that number.

-For example, for one die, the prompts may be “Say something nice to” with each number corresponding to a person in the room (1 for the person on the right, 2 for the person on the left, so on).
+For example, for one die, the prompts may be “Say something nice to” with each number corresponding to a person in the room (1 for the person on the right, 2 for the person on the left, and so on).

-Another prompt sheet might be “Give gratitude for” with each number corresponding to a realm of something you’d be grateful for.
+Another prompt sheet might be “Give gratitude for”, with each number corresponding to a realm of something you’d be grateful for.

 Decide what topic you’d like everyone to focus on and how the numbers will correspond with answers.

-Give each person multiple turns so that everyone gets a positive, kind word from at least one person in the room.
+Give each person multiple turns so everyone gets a positive, kind word from at least one person in the room.

 Dice